 Here is a snapshot of the 1969 White Paper from the 4th edition of our book, Working Effectively with Indigenous Peoples® and below this, is the actual wording of the resolution to reject the 1969 White Paper.

 “In 1969, the government of Canada introduced a White Paper on Indian Policy, which called for the removal of the Indian Act, the transfer of reserve lands to individuals, and the removal of the federal government’s fiduciary duty.
 It was regarded as the final instrument in the long standing policy of Indian assimilation.
-Aboriginal leaders vehemently opposed the imposition of the White Paper recommendations as they believed the recommendations would result in significantly worse living conditions than those that existed in the era that followed the Residential School debacle.
+Indigenous leaders vehemently opposed the imposition of the White Paper recommendations as they believed the recommendations would result in significantly worse living conditions than those that existed in the era that followed the Residential School debacle.

 Shortly thereafter came a commitment by the then Minister of Indian Affairs, Jean Chrétien, to begin negotiations with the Nisga’a Nation and to begin the process of treaty-making in northern and western Canada.
 In 2000, as the Prime Minister of Canada, Jean Chrétien saw the completion of the Nisga’a Final Agreement bringing the negotiations that he initiated to fruition.”